 Your high school record Your number one asset in applying to any college is your high school record.
 The college admissions staff will be scanning your transcript, looking at your grades, class rank and curriculum.
 To be prepared, you should start with the Pre-College Curriculum and fill in with strong academic courses.
 Take honors and AP classes whenever you can.
 Challenging electives will be essential, especially if you're interested in applying to a "selective" college.
-Grade trends are important What if you haven't exactly set any records in the ninth or tenth grade?
-Admissions people also look for trends in grades.
+Grade trends are What if you haven't exactly set any records in the ninth or tenth grade? important Admissions people also look for trends in grades.
 If you are showing improvement over time - particularly in that all-important junior year - they'll take note.
 More than any other factor, admissions people are looking for students who are capable of handling strong academic courses.
 They want to admit students who can succeed at their school.
 Entrance tests are a factor Entrance tests like the ACT and the SAT (no, that doesn't stand for "suffering and trauma") are more than ways to lose a Saturday morning's sleep.
 Like it or not, you'll have to deal with tests and results.
 Schools usually give out an average score or range of scores for entrance tests of their accepted students.
 Don't be too concerned with the test scores you see reported in college guidebooks.
 Remember, the scores you read about are usually the mean scores.
 Half the people admitted were under that level, as well as above it.
 Do colleges rely on test scores?
 Admissions officers say that test scores are never the only factor in the admissions decision.
 The high school record and test scores are often listed as the first two factors considered, in that order.
 Still, you can't exactly brush the tests aside.
 In fact, you want to figure ways to give your best performance.
 What do you do?
 First, listen to your parents and get a good night's sleep before the exam!
 Seriously, that does help.
 So will taking a few practice tests.
 Your guidance counselor may have discussions on test-taking strategies and reviews which you won't want to miss.
 If your PSAT scores or your first efforts at the ACT or SAT leave something to be desired, you might consider review books, a computer software study aid or a commercial study program.
 Courses such as Stanley Kaplan and the Princeton Review have been around for several years.
 Their value in improving SAT scores is still hotly debated.
 Before writing a big check for a study course, talk to people who have completed the course.
-CAL uses Method Test Prep.
-There are numerous test prep agencies in the Louisville area.
-See page 25.
-Showing that extra something Remember, you want to catch the eye of admissions counselors, so this is the time to show what makes you special.
+And remember that old standby at the library, Reader's Guide to Periodical Literature .
+It will lead you to articles, both for and against these courses, which you might want to read before you make up your mind.
+Look for articles listed under "SAT study courses."
+Showing that Remember, you want to catch the eye of admissions counselors, so this extra something is the time to show what makes you special.
 Talents, honors, awards - all need to be presented and explained if necessary.
 Lead with the most important items first, just in case you get a hurried reader.
 Something here might give you the winning edge!